 It’s a conversation that more and more people across all generations are starting to have.

-- 4% aged 0-17
+3% aged 0-17

 35% aged 18-49

 25% aged 50-59

 25% aged 60-69

 12% aged 70 and over

 Whatever your own decision about organ donation, it is vital that you talk to your loved ones - so they can fully understand the decision and can be certain about what you want.

 England, Wales and Scotland all now have an opt out system for organ donation.
 This means all adults are now considered willing to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.
 However, families will still always be consulted before any organ donation goes ahead.

-It is therefore just as important as ever to ensure your family know your organ donation decision.
+Therefore just as important as ever to ensure your family know your organ donation decision.
 9 out of ten families agree to support organ donation when they know it was what their loved one wanted.

 Blood, organ, and stem cell donation are now a statutory subject for Key Stage 3 and 4 in state secondary schools, as part of health education.
 Encouragingly, research found that 70% of students reacted positively to lessons that were devoted towards organ and tissue donation, with pupils also reporting 20% more family discussions after learning about this topic at school.

-Also, when learner drivers apply for their driving license, they will be asked If they want to opt in for organ donation.
+When learner drivers apply for their driving license, they will be asked If they want to opt in for organ donation.
 This is therefore an important time to ensure they understand the facts around donation and what their options are when it comes to donation.